Here is another TEAC turntable review in a new post: TEAC TN-4D review.

 Depending on the customer’s preferences, the turntable’s appearance is enhanced with a multi-layer piano black finish or a walnut veneer.
 TEAC has given the TN-4D resonance-damping metal feet with rubber soles to decouple them from the hi-fi rack or other locations.

-The TN-4D has a brushless direct drive with feedback control and two speeds of 33.3 and 45 rpm, therefore there is no platter bearing.
-This policy is meant to prevent or reduce “cogging.”
-“Cogging” is a jerking sensation that might occur with direct drive.
-The die-cast aluminum platter is then placed on the DC motor’s axis.
-The TN-4D lacks an automated start/stop mechanism that lifts the tonearm at the end of a record to protect the cartridge.
-You must assist in this situation.
+The TN-4D has a brushless direct drive with feedback control and two speeds of 33.3 and 45 RPM, eliminating the need for a platter bearing.
+This design helps prevent “cogging,” the jerking sensation that can occur with direct drive systems.
+The die-cast aluminum platter sits directly on the DC motor’s axis.
+However, the TN-4D lacks an automatic start/stop mechanism to lift the tonearm at the end of a record, so you’ll need to do this manually to protect the cartridge.

 The TEAC TN-4D’s S-shaped tonearm was designed by the renowned company SAEC, who also developed the turntable’s “pivot point tonearm bearing.”
 The TN-4D tonearm has a headshell with an SME connector at the tip.
 This is useful for anyone who enjoys listening to various cartridges.
-The Sumiko Oyster MM cartridge with spherical cut samples the record’s signals and costs 99 euros when purchased separately.
+The Sumiko Oyster MM cartridge with spherical cut is delivered with this turntable.
+It costs $79 when purchased separately.
 Since I’m already talking about the cartridge, this turntable incorporates an anti-skating system that can be fine-tuned with the knurled wheel.
 The tonearm can be manipulated just as sensitively and smoothly, and it can be lowered at any position on the LP.

 On the connection panel, we see a well-known (not only from Teac turntables) circuit with a built-in corrective preamplifier, which, however, can be bypassed by taking the signal directly from the cartridge terminals.